LaurentNevou/Q_Schrodinger2D_FEM_sq/README.md

 -> The Hexagonal potential

-Any potential can be loaded with homogeneous grid x,y [m] and V [eV]
+Any potential can be loaded with inhomogeneous grid x,y [m] and V [eV]